Fees and bursaries

 All prospective members come to their first event as a ‘taster’, after which there is a short audition before admission to the choir is confirmed or otherwise.

 Bursaries are awarded for one academic year, subsequent years being subject to demand and availability.
-A one-off grant may be offered for the first event attended prior to audition (this is not available for our one week residency).
+A one-off grant may be offered for the first visit attended prior to audition (this is not available for our summer week residency).

 The decision on whether to make an award is made by the Musical Director and the choir committee, and that decision is final.